lucasmarbatista/crop_match_slip_js/README.md

 ![match-slip-tutorial-image-16](images/picture-16.png)

-6. A success message will appear and a download will start with cropped PDF file.
+6. A success message will appear and a download will start with a cropped PDF file.

 ![match-slip-tutorial-image-13](images/picture-13.png)